opencloudelab/opencloudelab.github.io/_posts/machine-learning/2016-11-02-Tensor_Flow.md

 title: Tensor Flow.
 categories: Machine - Learning
 author: Mitha Ann Philip
-description: This is a tutorial that provides with information related to implementation using Tensor Flow
+description: This is a practical guide and introduction towards implementation using Tensor Flow
 ---